Safiental: Geography

 Of the agricultural land, 11 ha is used for orchards and vineyards, 1398 ha is fields and grasslands and 4683 ha consists of alpine grazing areas.
 Since 1984/85 the amount of agricultural land has decreased by 416 ha.
 Over the same time period the amount of forested land has increased by 362 ha.
 Rivers and lakes cover 238 ha in the municipality.

-The municipality contains the Safien valley, an alpine valley of the Canton of Graubünden, branching off the Vorderrhein valley.
+The municipality contains the Safien valley, an alpine valley of the Canton of the Grisons, branching off the Vorderrhein valley.

 Safien had an area, As of 2006, of 100.6 km2.
 Of this area, 45.6% is used for agricultural purposes, while 18.2% is forested.
 Of the rest of the land, 0.8% is settled (buildings or roads) and the remainder (35.4%) is non-productive (rivers, glaciers or mountains).
 Safien was the capital of the Safien sub-district of the Surselva district in the mid and upper Safien valley.
 The valley is drained by the Rabiusa river.
 The former municipality consists of the village of Safien-Platz (elevation: 1350 m) and scattered hamlets and single farm houses throughout the valley.

 Tenna had an area, As of 2006, of 11.3 km2.
 Of this area, 45.1% is used for agricultural purposes, while 34% is forested.
 Of the rest of the land, 1.1% is settled (buildings or roads) and the remainder (19.8%) is non-productive (rivers, glaciers or mountains).
 It is a German-speaking collection of small settlements on a terrace above the west side of the Safien valley.
 It consists of the village of Tenna which is made up of the sections of Ausserberg, Mitte and Innerberg as well as the hamlets of Acla and Egschi along the valley road.

 Valendas had an area, As of 2006, of 22.8 km2.
 Of this area, 21.6% is used for agricultural purposes, while 48.7% is forested.
 Of the rest of the land, 1.8% is settled (buildings or roads) and the remainder (27.9%) is non-productive (rivers, glaciers or mountains).
 It is located above the right side of the Vorderrhein canyon.
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Valendas and the hamlets of Carrera, Brün, Dutjen and Turisch.

 Versam had an area, As of 2006, of 16.8 km2.
 Of this area, 16.8% is used for agricultural purposes, while 70.6% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (10.6%) is non-productive (rivers, glaciers or mountains).
 It is located above the Vorderrhein canyon at the entrance to the Safien Valley.
 It consists of the linear village of Versam and the hamlets of Versam-Station, Arezen, Calörtsch and Sculms.